veebch/veebch/README.md

-👋 This is a place where VEEB Projects share code for some of the things that we've made.
+👋 This is a place where VEEB Projects share some of the things that we've made.

 There's also stuff at/on: